bradgarropy/bradgarropy.com/content/posts/css-modules-to-tailwind.md

 Tailwind also provides you with a stellar set of design tokens out of the box.
 Everything from colors, to box shadows, to spacing have all been excellently designed for you to utilize.

-If you opt into some of Tailwind's [official plugins][plugins], they offer additional features than what comes out of the box.
+If you opt into some of Tailwind's [official plugins][plugins], they offer great additional features.
 For example, the [typography plugin][typography-plugin] provided much better styling for my `markdown` content than I had created myself.

 ## ✍🏼 authoring experience

-While the authoring experience of Tailwind is its number on criticism, I didn't find it to be that bad.
+While the authoring experience of Tailwind is its number one criticism, I didn't find it to be that bad.
 I really love the fact that I'm able to write my styles directly next to the elements that they affect rather than off in another file.

 I also don't have to spend any time thinking about class naming, with the exception of a few Tailwind classes that confuse me every time!
 Specifically the grid placement classes.
 Sometimes you have to be specific about the placement direction, like `justify` or `align`, other times you have to be specific about the thing you're placing, like `content` or `items`, and sometimes it's a mix of both.